 The College has established policies for grading and promotion.
 Testing, class participation, completion of assignments, attendance, clinical competencies, and observation determine the scholastic rating of each student.
+Grades are available to students in the learning management system throughout the semester.
+Final grades are posted for student review in the student information system at the end of each semester.
 The table below explains how grades are assigned.